-There are currently multiple parallel and overlapping non-international armed conflicts taking place in Yemen, most notably between the government and the Houthis; the government and al-Qaeda in the Arabian Peninsula; as well as between a number of armed groups.
-The government is supported by an international coalition led by Saudi Arabia and the United States.
+There are currently multiple parallel and overlapping non-international armed conflicts taking place in Yemen, most notably between the government and respectively the Houthis, al-Qaeda in the Arabian Peninsula, and the Southern Transitional Council, as well as between armed groups.
+The government is supported by an international coalition led by Saudi Arabia.

 Multiple parallel and overlapping non-international armed conflicts are taking place in Yemen.

-- Finally, a number of armed groups, including the Houthis and al-Qaeda in the Arabian Peninsula, are fighting each other.
-After the breakdown of their alliance in December 2017 the Houthis are also fighting the forces allied with former President.
+- Third, armed groups, including the Houthis and al-Qaeda in the Arabian Peninsula are also fighting each other.

 In addition to the long-standing armed conflict opposing the Houthis to the government, new conflicts have emerged over the past years.

 Two criteria need to be assessed in order to answer the question whether a situation of armed violence amounts to a non-international armed conflict.